Benjamin Steinberg (conductor): On Broadway

-Steinberg conducted many Broadway musicals, including Leonard Bernstein’s production of Peter Pan (1950), starring Jean Arthur and Boris Karloff.
+Steinberg conducted many Broadway musicals, including Leonard Bernstein's production of Peter Pan (1950), starring Jean Arthur and Boris Karloff.
 Others include The Golden Apple (1954), The Music Man (1957–1958), and A Funny Thing Happened on the Way to the Forum.

 Appearance before House Un-American Activities Committee

 On June 19, 1958, Steinberg testified before the House Un-American Activities Committee, having been subpoenaed by the Committee as part of its wide-ranging probe of suspected Communist infiltration into the ranks of professional musicians.
 He declined to answer questions about certain musicians being investigated for Communist affiliation.
 Although he did not invoke the Fifth Amendment against self-incrimination in his own behalf, Steinberg said that to provide such information about others was an infringement of his right to freedom of association and freedom of speech:

-In response to further questioning by Richard Arens, permanent secretary to the Committee from 1957–1960, Steinberg said, "It is now 11 years since the first investigation of cultural artists, and this is the fourth consecutive year in New York City.
+In response to further questioning by Richard Arens, permanent secretary to the Committee from 1957 to 1960, Steinberg said, "It is now 11 years since the first investigation of cultural artists, and this is the fourth consecutive year in New York City.
 I consider this an illegal harassment of members of the entertainment industry".